Austin, TX Demographics

 A map of Austin's Population by Race

-Of the 1,860 places in Texas, Austin is the 4th most populous.
+Austin is ranked the 4th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Austin was ranked the 4th most populous place in the 2020 Census.

 Austin's White Population